Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Licenses of BTC Expector M8 table are required.
 * Licenses of BTC Expector M8 table is activated.
 * The MPMic code file has been generated and sent.
+* smtk mask access was implemented by Ika Motto
 #
 #
 2- Tether Wallets :